How cell phones of spring breakers who flouted coronavirus warnings were tracked

 “We wanted to show the impact of what happens when you are not socially distanced and essentially the size of our community,” Josh Anton, CEO of X-Mode, told CNN Business on Tuesday.
 “Our community is very connected.”

-The map generated from X-Mode data by Tectonix, a data visualization firm, is indeed powerful and highlights why the American government could consider using location data from American cell phones to try to track and possibly to limit the spread of the coronavirus.
+The map generated from X-Mode data by Tectonix, a data visualization firm, is indeed powerful and underlines why the American government could consider using the location data of American cell phones to try to track and possibly to limit the spread of the coronavirus.

 It may also indicate a dramatic change in the way some members of the tech industry talk about the data they hold.
 Silicon Valley has endured years of high-profile data privacy scandals.
 But now smaller companies like X-Mode, unknown to the majority of Americans, are publicly touting demonstrations of their technology – suggesting that companies like them see the potential to help track the spread of the coronavirus as an opportunity to show how their often slandered data can be used for good.
 Cuebiq, another localization company, has also been public about its capabilities.